knuesel/typst-minideck/structure.typ

   pad(left: 1em, it)
 }

-// Show headings without numbering (but keeping numbering enabled for TOC)
-// This heading rule must come first to be processed last, since it returns
-// a non-heading object which will prevent further heading rules to be applied.
-#show heading: it => block(below: 1.2em, it.body)

-#set heading(numbering: "1.")

 /*
   To customize the various headings, select on offset/depth/level:
-   - offset 0 depth 1 level 1: section titles
+   - offset 0 depth 1 level 1: presentation titles
-   - offset 0 depth 2 level 2: section subtitle
+   - offset 0 depth 2 level 2: presentation subtitle
-   - offset 1 depth 1 level 2: slide title
+   - offset 2 depth 1 level 3: section titles
-   - offset 1 depth 2 level 3: slide subtitle
+   - offset 2 depth 2 level 4: section subtitle
-   - offset 3 depth 1 level 4: presentation titles
+   - offset 4 depth 1 level 5: slide title
-   - offset 3 depth 2 level 5: presentation subtitle
+   - offset 4 depth 2 level 6: slide subtitle

-  The presentation title uses offset 3 so that `outline` with depth 1 or 2 can pick up the appropriate headings.
+   - offset 6 depth 1 level 7: block title
 */

-#let heading-section-title = heading.where(offset: 0, depth: 1)
-#let heading-section-subtitle = heading.where(offset: 0, depth: 2)
-#let heading-slide-title = heading.where(offset: 1, depth: 1)
-#let heading-slide-subtitle = heading.where(offset: 1, depth: 2)
-#let heading-presentation-title = heading.where(offset: 3, depth: 1)
-#let heading-presentation-subtitle = heading.where(offset: 3, depth: 2)
+// Show headings without numbering (but keeping numbering enabled for TOC)
+// This heading rule must come first to be processed last, as it returns a
+// non-heading object which prevents further heading rules from being applied.
+#show heading: it => block(below: 1.2em, it.body)

 // Set a reasonable default text size relative to level 4 and 5,
 // and compensate for scaling of text on the title slide.
 // (The 1.4em and 1.2em are not put in font-theme.default because the values
 // there should be relative to this reasonable default, as they are for other
 // headings).
-#show heading-presentation-title: set text(1.4em / title-slide-text-scale)
+// #show heading-presentation-title: set text(1.4em / title-slide-text-scale)
-#show heading-presentation-subtitle: set text(1.2em / title-slide-text-scale)
+// #show heading-presentation-subtitle: set text(1.2em / title-slide-text-scale)

 // Apply title text settings
+#show heading.where(level: 1): set text(..font-theme.h1)
-#show heading-section-title: set text(..font-theme.section-title)
+#show heading.where(level: 2): set text(..font-theme.h2)
-#show heading-section-subtitle: set text(..font-theme.section-subtitle)
+#show heading.where(level: 3): set text(..font-theme.h3)
-#show heading-slide-title: set text(..font-theme.slide-title)
+#show heading.where(level: 4): set text(..font-theme.h4)
-#show heading-slide-subtitle: set text(..font-theme.slide-subtitle)
+#show heading.where(level: 5): set text(..font-theme.h5)
-#show heading-presentation-title: set text(..font-theme.presentation-title)
+#show heading.where(level: 6): set text(..font-theme.h6)
-#show heading-presentation-subtitle: set text(..font-theme.presentation-subtitle)
+#show heading.where(level: 7): set text(..font-theme.h7)

 // Exclude section subtitles from outline
 // (in case the user sets outline(depth: 2))
-#show heading-section-subtitle: set heading(outlined: false)
+#show heading.where(level: 4): set heading(outlined: false)

 // Layout for presentation title.
 A bit complicated as it must work whether a
 // subtitle is present or not.
-#show heading-presentation-title: it => {
+#show heading.where(level: 1): it => {
   place(horizon, line(length: 100%, stroke: c.normal.progress-bar.fg))
-  let h2 = query(<__minideck-title-h2>)
+  let h2 = query(<__minideck-h2>)
   let dy = if h2.len() == 0 {
     // The bottom padding is for the case with h2
     // -> add a small offset here to increase spacing when there's no h2